Motion perception: Motion in depth

 As in other aspects of vision, the observer's visual input is generally insufficient to determine the true nature of stimulus sources, in this case their velocity in the real world.
 In monocular vision for example, the visual input will be a 2D projection of a 3D scene.
 The motion cues present in the 2D projection will by default be insufficient to reconstruct the motion present in the 3D scene.
 Put differently, many 3D scenes will be compatible with a single 2D projection.
 The problem of motion estimation generalizes to binocular vision when we consider occlusion or motion perception at relatively large distances, where binocular disparity is a poor cue to depth.
 This fundamental difficulty is referred to as the inverse problem.

 Nonetheless, some humans do perceive motion in depth.
 There are indications that the brain uses various cues, in particular temporal changes in disparity as well as monocular velocity ratios, for producing a sensation of motion in depth.
 Two different binocular cues of the perception motion in depth are hypothesized: Inter-ocular velocity difference (IOVD) and changing disparity (CD) over time.
 Motion in depth based on inter-ocular velocity differences can be tested using dedicated binocularly uncorrelated random-dot kinematograms.
 Study results indicate that the processing of these two binocular cues – IOVD and CD – may use fundamentally different low-level stimulus features, which may be processed jointly that later stages.
 Additionally, as monocular cue, also the changing size of retinal images contributes to motion in depth detection.

 Perceptual learning of motion

 Detection and discrimination of motion can be improved by training with long-term results.
 Participants trained to detect the movements of dots on a screen in only one direction become particularly good at detecting small movements in the directions around that in which they have been trained.
 This improvement was still present 10 weeks later.
-However perceptual learning is highly specific.
-For example, the participants show no improvement when tested around other motion directions, or for other sorts of stimuli.
+However perceptual learning is highly task and stimulus specific.
+For motion-direction specific tasks, participants that trained on tasks on one motion direction showed improved performance of the same task, within certain range of the trained direction.
+This range narrows for harder task and widens for harder tasks.
+However, improvement on one specific motion task does not always improve performances on other motion taks, or for other sorts of stimuli.